lmullen/lincolnmullen.com/content/publications.md

 Natural Language Text," *Journal of Open Source Software* 3, no.
 23 (2018): 655, <https://doi.org/10.21105/joss.00655>.

-Lincoln A. Mullen and Jordan F. Bratt, "USAboundaries: Historical and Contemporary Boundaries of the United States of America," *Journal of Open Source Software* 3, no. 23 (2018): 314, <https: //doi.org/10.21105/joss.00314>.
+Lincoln A. Mullen and Jordan F. Bratt, "USAboundaries: Historical and Contemporary Boundaries of the United States of America," *Journal of Open Source Software* 3, no. 23 (2018): 314, <https://doi.org/10.21105/joss.00314>.

 Kellen Funk and Lincoln A. Mullen, "The Spine of American Law:
 Digital Text Analysis and U.S. Legal Practice," *American Historical